Skip to main content

 Rationale

-This migration will ensure better testnet parity with Etherlink Mainnet, ensuring a much smoother launch of applications and services in production.
+This migration ensures better testnet parity with Etherlink Mainnet, ensuring a much smoother launch of applications and services in production.

 This paves the way for more partners to bring their applications to Etherlink, by concretely ensuring: